-Nikon D800 versus Sony A7R II
+Nikon D800 vs Sony A7R II

-The Nikon D800 and the Sony Alpha A7R II are two digital cameras that were announced, respectively, in February 2012 and June 2015.
+The Nikon D800 and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in February 2012 and June 2015.
 The D800 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 36.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 36.2 megapixels, whereas the Sony provides 42.2 MP.